 • 6 full days fishing with one pro guide and 4 local guides per 4 anglers in Sécure River headwaters

-• All inclusive meals and beverages and on the camps.
+• All inclusive meals and beverages at the lodge and in the camp.

 NOT INCLUDED IN PRICE